codatio/codat-docs/docs/accounting-api/guides/invoice-finance/process-invoice.md

   }
 ```

 You can [read more](/accounting-api/guides/invoice-finance/inv-fin-decision) about the risk assessments the app performs, and further detail of the decisioning logic.
+The thresholds used with the logic are set in the `appsettings.json` file.

 ### 💪 Ready for more?

 Try these suggestions to make the most of your experience with the demo app:

+- **Play around with thresholds**
+  In the `appsettings.json` file of the `Codat.Demos.InvoiceFinancing.Api\` directory, set your own example thresholds for data points used for risk assessment and see how this affects the application decision.

 - **Finance an invoice-based loan using different datasets**
   Start another loan application, and choose a different Sandbox company type to get a different set of financial data to be used in the decision-making.